danieldavidson/SecureCodingDojo-Wiki/Deploying-with-Docker.md

 docker-compose up
 ~~~~

-# Starting the apps automatically
+# Starting the services automatically
-For starting the apps automatically simply update the yml file to set a restart policy of always like this:
+For starting the services automatically simply update the docker-compose.yml file to set a restart policy of always like this:
 ~~~~
+...
+  insecureinc:
+    image: securecodingdojo/insecure.inc
+    restart: no #change to always if you want the image to auto start ...
  trainingportal:
     image: securecodingdojo/trainingportal
-    restart: always #change to always if you want the image to auto start
+    restart: always #change to always if you want the image to auto start ...
 ~~~~

 # Configuring Public URLs